przemyslawkarcz/TicTacToe/README.md

 # TicTacToe

-TicTacToe Game App is a junior level demo application written in Java 8.
+TicTacToe (Noughts & Crosses) App is a junior level game application written in Java 8.

-Technologies used in the project are: IDE - IntelliJ Idea Community; Maven; Java - 8; TDD.
+Technologies used in the project are: IDE - IntelliJ Idea Community; Maven; Java - 8; TDD, Clean Code.

-To start, go to the Main class.
+To start, go to the AppRunner class.

 Contact data: